UralmashFox/dataarch_final/README.md

-# The final work for Data Architecture crush course 2022.
+# The final work for Data Architecture crash course 2022.

 ## Structure